pubnub/secure-key-exchange/README.md

 ## Key Exchange and Self-Destructing Messages with PubNub

 Babel is an open source chat widget and API built with the PubNub Global Realtime Network.
-Babel let's you send Self-Destructing Messages, and also helps facilitate public key exchange.
+With Babel you can exchange 1024-bit RSA Public Keys, and send Encrypted, Self-Destructing Messages.

 ###  [Live Demo](http://pubnub.github.io/secure-key-exchange/)
 <!--*  [Annotated Source](http://larrywu.com/babel/docs/annotated-source)